 Lending Process

-Users start by contributing their funds to a liquidity pool on decentralized lending platforms.
-This pool acts as the source of loans for borrowers who provide collateral.
-Interest rates for lending follow an algorithm, varying with loan demand and fund availability.
-Here, lenders gain passive income from borrowers’ interest payments.
+You start by contributing your funds to a liquidity pool on a decentralized lending platform.
+That pool becomes the source of loans for borrowers who put up collateral.
+Interest rates follow an algorithm, adjusting based on loan demand and how much is available in the pool.
+As a lender, you earn passive income directly from the interest borrowers pay.

 Borrowing Process